 But when you have only 12 weeks to achieve your goals, you focus on the most important things and don’t get distracted by urgent but not important or strategic things.

-Highly recommend anyone to read this book.
+I highly recommend everyone read this book.
 In fact I plan to do a workshop to help with goal setting and execution for founders based on my experience working with other startups, so let me know if you are interested in participating.

-While the book was written 20 years ago and some concepts can be questioned, to me this was one of the most interesting books.
-Jim Collins and his team studied 28 companies to understand – why some companies become great and the others remain just good.
+While this book was written 20 years ago and some concepts are starting to show their age, I still find this book incredibly interesting.
+Jim Collins and his team studied 28 companies to understand why some companies become great and others remain just good.
 What factors help companies make that transition from good to great.